google/calblink/README.md

 ## Known Issues

 *   Occasionally the shutdown is not as clean as it should be.
+*   Something seems to cause an occasional crash.
 *   If the blink(1) becomes disconnected, sometimes the program crashes instead of failing gracefully.